 Once you’ve landed on what goals, KPIs and metrics you’ll measure your success against, you need to set up a framework in which you can track and compare the performance of each piece of content you produce.
 Here’s a snippet of the framework we use to organize what we’re going to track.

-Track your costs of producing content
+Measuring content performance means tracking your costs of producing content

 In addition to determining content performance goals, KPIs and metrics, you should also track the cost of producing your content.